narengan/cis/best-practices.md

 **Step 3: Review your security settings to make sure they don’t interfere with API traffic**

 IBM CIS usually accelerates API traffic by removing connection overhead.
 However, the default security stance can interfere with many API calls.
-WE recommend that you take a few actions to prevent interference with your API traffic once proxying is active.
+We recommend that you take a few actions to prevent interference with your API traffic once proxying is active.

- * Turn security features off selectively, using the Page Rules application.
+ * Turn security features off selectively, using the **Page Rules** features.

-  * Alternatively, turn off **Browser Integrity Check** globally
+  * Alternatively, you can turn off **Browser Integrity Check** globally.

 *What does the Browser Integrity Check do?*

-The browser integrity check looks for HTTP headers that are commonly abused by spammers.
+*The browser integrity check looks for HTTP headers that are commonly abused by spammers.
 It denies traffic with those headers access to your page.
-It also blocks visitors that do not have a user agent, or who add a non-standard user agent (this tactic is commonly used by abuse bots, crawlers. or APIs).
+It also blocks visitors that do not have a user agent, or who add a non-standard user agent (this tactic is commonly used by abuse bots, crawlers. or APIs).*

 **Step 4: Configure your SSL settings**